mkbhatt/CRUD-OPS-And-INFINITE-SCROLL-Laravel/readme.md

 # CRUD Operations And Infinite Scrolling | PHP | Laravel Framework

-CRUD (Create-Read-Update-Delete) OPERATIONS And Infinite SCROLLING Sample Application Built On PHP Laravel Framework
+CRUD (Create-Read-Update-Delete) Operations And Infinite Scrolling Sample Application Built On PHP Laravel Framework

 ## This Sample App Is Useful For Following People